 Moreover, an applicant should anticipate that an application that OJP determines is nonresponsive to the scope of the solicitation, or that OJP determines does not include the application elements that NIJ has designated to be critical, will neither proceed to peer review nor receive further consideration.
-For this solicitation, NIJ has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, Budget Narrative, verification of enrollment in a qualifying degree program, undergraduate and graduate transcripts (official or unofficial), and statement of support from the dissertation committee chair (or, if the student does not yet have a committee, the student's faculty advisor, department chair, departmental director of graduate studies, or an individual with similar responsibilities).
+For this solicitation, NIJ has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, Budget Narrative, resumes/curriculum vitae of key personnel, bibliography/references, project timeline, and a statement of support from the dissertation committee chair or, as appropriate, the doctoral student's faculty advisor, department chair, departmental director of graduate studies, or an individual with similar responsibilities.